rvesse/stardog-docs/src/docs/admin.html.md

 you can use visualvm or the like to monitor locally or remotely.

 on the roadmap for more stuff is a, b, c

-### Serving Stardog Documentation

-By default, if you start Stardog Server with HTTP enabled, then Stardog will serve the system documentation at `http://${server}/docs` (which is why "docs" is a reserved database name).

-In a production deployment, you might want to disable documentation serving, which you can do by passing `--no-docs` on server startup or by disabling HTTP altogether.

 ### Locking Stardog Home